open-energy-transition/open-tyndp/doc/faq_troubleshooting.rst

 .. admonition:: I'm having trouble installing Open-TYNDP or getting started.
 Where should I start?

    The most common installation issues involve Python environment setup and solver configuration.
 We recommend using ``pixi`` for environment management.
 For solver setup, HiGHS is included by default for testing, but commercial solvers are supported as well.
-See :doc:`installation` for detailed platform-specific instructions and solver configuration guidance.
+See :doc:`installation` for detailed platform-specific instructions, solver configuration guidance and alternative environment manager if you prefer using ``conda``.

 .. admonition:: What computational resources do I need to run Open-TYNDP models?